 naming Mayer Brown as one of the top six US litigation firms in the 2012 Litigation Department of the Year report.

-According to Legal 500, Andy “is an ‘excellent Supreme Court oralist’” (2011) and “is cited by clients as ‘a total superstar’ who is ‘unbelievably smart,’ and who ‘objectively belongs on any list of leaders’” (2008).
-Chambers USA reports that Andy is “a superb lawyer who is involved in lots of influential cases” (2010) and “is commended for his ‘masterful performances’” before the Supreme Court (2009).
-Andy's appellate experience has also won him recognition in The Best Lawyers in America (2006-2012).
+According to Legal 500 (2014), Andy has a "superb reputation" and "is 'one of the best Supreme Court advocates in the country' and a 'brilliant strategist'" (2013).
+An "'excellent Supreme Court oralist'" (2011), he "is cited by clients as 'a total superstar' who is 'unbelievably smart,' and who 'objectively belongs on any list of leaders'" (2008).
+Chambers USA reports (2014) that commentators describe Andy as "'an excellent lawyer'" who is "'very smart'"; they "praise the breadth of" Andy's Supreme Court practice, "and state that he 'gets tapped for the really important matters'" (2013).
+Andy is "a superb lawyer who is involved in lots of influential cases" (2010) and "is commended for his "masterful performances'" before the Court (2009).
+Andy's appellate experience has also won him recognition in The Best Lawyers in America (2006-2014).

 While serving as General Counsel of the United States Department of Commerce (1997-2000), Andy had principal responsibility for the Digital Millennium Copyright Act and the Electronic Signatures in Global and National Commerce Act.
 He also participated in formulation of policy concerning intellectual property protection, privacy, domain name management, taxation of electronic commerce, export controls, international trade, and consumer protection.